 - Educational Groups – Depending upon the specific needs of the youth clients currently in the program, various educational groups are held which may include topics such as Self Esteem, Anger Management, Health and Wellness, Sexuality, and Independent Living Skills.
 Other groups may be provided by specialists employed by other organizations within the community as needed.

-- Cultural Resources – All clients participate in a Cultural Resource Group and/or cultural activity at least once a week.
+- Cultural Resources – All clients participate in a Cultural Resource Group and/or cultural activity when there is an opportunity in the community.
 Youth learn traditional Native American games as well as other cultural traditions.
 In addition, a supervised sweat lodge is available on the premises for those clients who choose to participate.

 - Individualized Case Management – SHCCS has a full-time Case Manager on staff to work with residents and their treatment teams, to establish treatment and discharge plans.
 The Case Manager works closely with all resources to coordinate services to best meet each resident’s needs.